-Charcoal + Lava - (\$???)
-Diamond corns have been pursued for some time now, and are finally beginning to be hatched by various breeders.
+Charcoal + Lava -Diamond corns have been pursued for some time now, and are finally beginning to be hatched by various breeders.
 Photo by Torsten Junker - Solely Serpents

-Charcoal + Lavender - (\$???)
-This combination is still very new.
+Charcoal + Lavender - This combination is still very new.
 The overall look is a lightened charcoal, probably caused by lavender's lightening of melanins.

-Charcoal + Diffused - (\$90-110) Pewter corns range from very dark to very light.
+Charcoal + Diffused - Pewter corns range from very dark to very light.
 This is a niche morph: people tend to either love pewters, or find them uninteresting or unattractive.
+Many of the other combinations with diffusion, such as lavender, caramel, cinder, seem to have been inspired by the pewter morph.

-Charcoal + Motley - (\$???)
-This morph is still in its infancy.
+Charcoal + Motley -This morph is still in its infancy.
 It is unknown if these will resemble anery motleys, if they will take on colors similar to phantom corns, or if they will have a new look of their own.